knative/test-infra/images/README.md

-# Prow Job Images
+# Knative Test Images

-This directory contains custom Docker images used by our Prow jobs.
+This directory contains custom container images used by our Knative projects.